alanwsmith/bitty/.build-files/_release-notes/roadmap.md

 ## Roadmap

+- TODO: Added ingestion of fucntions from the module js files into `this.api.fn`.
+If there are naming collisions the order last one in the chain of `[@ config.tag_name @]`, `window.bittyFunctions`, module function exports wins.

 - TODO: Added a top level `class State {}` and
 `const s = new State()` to provide state across components.